 2. Do Not Remain in the Flow of Traffic

 Drivers tend to go into fight or flight mode when unexpected things happen, so it is not uncommon to jump out of the car to ask about the other driver or start documenting the scene.
 It is safer to move your vehicle out of the flow of traffic.
 You can take your smartphone and document the accident and positioning from inside your vehicle.
-Then, move both automobiles to the side of the road, well out of the way of the closest traffic before you get out and document the scene, check on the other driver and call 911.
+Then, move both automobiles to the side of the road, well out of the way of the closest traffic before you get out what not to do after a car accident and document the scene, check on the other driver and call 911.

 3. Don’t Accept Legal Responsibility

 Never accept liability for the accident.
 You should also not apologize as it can legally be an acknowledgment of responsibility.
 Let the police father the evidence, take statements and make a professional opinion about what caused the accident.
 Never start any sentence with, “I think,” or “it’s possible.”
 Make factual statements and, if you are not sure or feel hesitant to answer, let an officer know you are uncertain of the situation.